fixture-py/fixture/docs/source/using-loadable-fixture.rst

 .. contents:: :local:

-A DataSet class is loaded via some storage medium, say, an object that implements a `Data Mapper`_ or `Active Record`_ pattern.
+A :class:`DataSet <fixture.dataset.DataSet>` class is loaded via some storage medium, say, an object that implements a `Data Mapper`_ or `Active Record`_ pattern.
 A Fixture is an environment that knows how to load data using the right objects.
-Behind the scenes the rows and columns of the DataSet are simply passed to the storage medium so that it can save the data.
+Behind the scenes the rows and columns of the :class:`DataSet <fixture.dataset.DataSet>` are simply passed to the storage medium so that it can save the data.

 .. _Data Mapper: http://www.martinfowler.com/eaaCatalog/dataMapper.html
 .. _Active Record: http://www.martinfowler.com/eaaCatalog/activeRecord.html